CylonicRaider/Instant/docs/RUNNING.md

     If used in conjunction with `--dont-stay`, this will let the current instance exit as soon as another instance indicates it is done with updating its logs.
-Intended to provide short-term coverage when the "main" instance of Scribe is being restarted.
+Intended to provide short-term coverage when the “main” instance of Scribe is being restarted.

 - `--nick` *name* — *Nickname*: Allows setting a custom nickname for the bot.
 An empty nickname will make the bot invisible to users, although it